 If your dog exhibits signs like an enlarged tummy and anxiety, take him to the vet immediately.
 The doctor will find ways to decompress the air.

 Pit bulls are prone to ichthyosis disorder.
 Ichthyosis is a condition that occurs at birth that can become painful if not treated.
 Sometimes you might notice the thickening of the outer layer of your Pit bulls skin and also the footpads.
 This may indicate that your dog has ichthyosis.
 Your pit bull can inherit this problem from its parents and it is something that’s more common in terrier breeds.

 It is a strange skin problem that shows signs similar to fish scales or human dandruff.
 If left untreated, the scales will worsen as the dog ages.

 You should always have the eyes of your pit bull checked.
-The Staffordshire Terrier is more prone to this condition as opposed to other breeds.
+The Staffordshire Terrier is more prone to developing cataracts than other breeds.
 This condition can either be inherited or developed.
-Other conditions such as hypocalcemia, diabetes, and uveitis can lead to the development of cataracts.
-If discovered earlier, pharmaceutical medications can help soothe this condition; otherwise, surgery will be needed to remove the excess protein buildup.
+Other health conditions such as hypocalcemia, diabetes, and uveitis can lead to the development of cataracts.
+If discovered earlier, pharmaceutical medications can help soothe cataracts; otherwise, surgery will be needed to remove the excess protein buildup.
 Young pit bull puppies are prone to juvenile cataracts as well.
 Juvenile cataracts develop at a much younger age, usually before the age of 6.

 Other eye problems that impact the pit bull breed include corneal ulcers which can leave the eye inflamed and infected.